yllibliu/dma/README.md

 ## Compiling the Kernel
 We make a little modification on uio.c and uio_pdrv_genirq.c, so we need to replace these two files.
 Further, we add udma.c and udma.h, please put udma.c under "KERNEL_DIR/drivers/uio/" and udma.h under "KERNEL_DIR/include/linux/".
 After recompiling, you will get a Linux Kernel with UIO drvier supporting AXI DMA.

+## Shell Script
+We will write a shell script to help users doing these works including creating a virtual device node in devicetree file, replacing and adding files in Linux Kernel directory, compiling kernel, and generating boot files.

 ## License (GPL)